JumpSushi/pagecustomize/README.md

 ### Version 1.1.1 (I have a great naming system, thank you)

-- Open Dysliexic font added
+- Open Dyslexic font added
 - better observer for dynamic elements
 - remove element now persists after reload
 - fixed some websites that like to set priority and ruin my element removal